COVID-19 Information for Current and Prospective Weddings

-Another popular option, for those who don't want to wait, is to have an intimate ceremony on their original date with just immediate family in attendance, and reschedule the reception for a later date.
-And if your wedding is planned to take place in a large church, you may actually be able accommodate most or all of your anticipated guest list for the ceremony while still complying with occupancy restrictions.
+Another popular option, for those who don't want to wait, is to have an intimate ceremony on the original date with just immediate family in attendance, and reschedule the reception for a later date.
+And if your wedding is planned to take place in a large church, you may actually be able accommodate most or all of your anticipated guest list for the ceremony while still complying with occupancy and spacing restrictions.

 For Prospective Weddings

 There is understandably some concern among couples who are planning their wedding for later this year or early next year.
 Will all this be over by then?
 No one wants to put their lives and plans on hold indefinitely for this, but we still have to acknowledge that it's certainly possible that this could last a little longer than expected, and have contingency plans in mind just in case.

 Though, again, I am voluntarily accommodating my current couples with penalty-free date changes, as an extra reassurance for couples who are booking me now, I am including a clause in these contracts that specifically spells out this policy.

 Another option for couples who don't want to wait to get married is to, as some currently booked couples are doing, arrange to have a very small ceremony soon (or, for church weddings, one with a larger guest count that still complies with the guidelines), while scheduling the big reception for next year.